About the Wellness and Advanced Wellness Check

 Advanced Wellness Check

-The Advanced Wellness Check is a Commit for Life benefit available to gold and silver-level members with at least three credits per calendar year.
+The Advanced Wellness Check is a Commit for Life benefit available one time a year to gold and silver-level members with at least three credits per calendar year.

 The lipid profile (fasting cholesterol, LDL, HDL, and triglycerides) is a group of tests that are often ordered together to determine risk of coronary heart disease.
 The tests that make up the profile have been shown to be good indicators of whether someone is likely to have a heart attack or stroke caused by blockage of blood vessels.